popphp/pop-console/README.md

 Overview
 --------
-`pop-console` provides a layer to run an application from the console terminal.
-It has support for input commands and options as well ANSI-based console colors.
+`pop-console` provides a layer to run an application from the console terminal and produce formatted output to the terminal window.
+It has support for commands and their parameters, as well ANSI-based console colors.
 It can be easily be used with an application built with Pop to route requests from the CLI to the application.

 `pop-console` is a component of the [Pop PHP Framework](http://www.popphp.org/).

 **Note**

-The code below is comprised of basic examples.
-Ideally, you could wire an application to use the console but not for setting routes, controllers and actions.
+The code below represents basic examples.
+Ideally, you could wire an application to use the console for outputting content to the terminal screen, but not for setting routes, controllers and actions.
 Refer to the [Pop PHP Tutorial](https://github.com/popphp/popphp-tutorial) example application to see how to wire up a CLI-based application complete with routes using Pop PHP.

 [Top](#pop-console)